denoland/vscode_deno/README.md

 ## Code Formatting
 There has been several discussions related to code formatting while working with Deno.
-These JSON configuration files can be placed in the .vscode directory and altered as needed to suit your individual needs.
+These JSON configuration files can be added to your .vscode/settings directory and altered as needed to suit your individual needs.

 ```